University of Connecticut: Avery Point campus

 UConn's Avery Point campus overlooks Long Island Sound in the town of Groton.
 It is home to the National Undersea Research Center, the Connecticut Sea Grant College, Project Oceanology, the Long Island Sound Resource Center, and the Alexey von Schlippe Gallery of Art.
-The campus has undergone an extensive transformation in recent years, including new Marine Science and Project Oceanology buildings, a new research vessel, and renovations of the Branford House, the gymnasium, and the main Academic Building.
+The campus has undergone a transformation in recent years, including new Marine Science and Project Oceanology buildings, a new research vessel, and renovations of the Branford House, the gymnasium, and the main Academic Building.

 The campus was formerly the summer home of Morton Freeman Plant, a 19th-century railroad, steamship, and hotel magnate.
-Branford House was his mansion overlooking Long Island Sound, reportedly worth $3 million when it was completed in 1904.
-Also located on the property was a caretaker's house (the current police station) and a barn and horse stable (the current physical plant buildings).
-The estate included what is now the Shennecossett Public Golf Course located just north of the campus, which was turned over to the State of Connecticut in the 1930s.
+Branford House was his mansion overlooking Long Island Sound, completed in 1904.
+The estate included what is now the Shennecossett Public Golf Course, which was turned over to the State of Connecticut in the 1930s.
 During World War II, the remaining portion of the Plant estate was leased to the Coast Guard as a training center, and the Avery Point Light was built.
-In 1967, it was converted into the Southeastern Campus of the University of Connecticut, later renamed the University of Connecticut at Avery Point.
+It was later converted into the University of Connecticut at Avery Point.

-Students have access to classes for all of UConn's traditional majors, as well as the Bachelor of General Studies (BGS).
-There are three other majors that can be completed at the Avery Point campus besides the BGS degree: Coastal Studies, Maritime Studies, and American Studies.
-Graduate programs are also offered in STEM Teacher Education, Engineering, and Nursing.